Reasons for a Denied Personal Loan

 If you can’t get approved for a personal loan, here are some other funding sources to consider.

-• Credit cards: Credit cards are a definite alternative to personal loans, but if you don’t pay off your monthly balance, the interest rates are higher for these than personal loans.
-That could lead to you having significant credit card debt.
-Credit cards also work differently than personal loans; what you owe is based on the amount of credit you use and the interest charged, versus how a lump-sum personal loan is paid back.
+• Credit cards: Credit cards are an alternative to personal loans, but remember that if you don’t pay off your monthly balance, credit card interest rates are higher than for personal loans.
+That could lead to significant credit card debt.
+Credit cards also work differently from personal loans.
+What you owe is based on the amount of credit you use and the interest charged, rather than on the lump sum and interest rate of a personal loan.

-• Home equity loan: A home equity loan differs from a personal loan because you use your home equity (the difference between the home’s value and what’s owed on the mortgage) to secure the loan.
-This is critical to note: If you stop making payments, the lender can seize your home.
-In terms of how it works, you’ll receive the money in one lump sum and pay back principal plus interest monthly over the term of the loan.
+• Home equity loan: A home equity loan differs from a personal loan.
+You use your home equity (the difference between the home’s value and what you owe on the mortgage) to secure the loan.
+It’s important to know that the lender can seize your home if you stop making payments.
+With a home equity loan, you’ll receive the money in one lump sum and pay back principal plus interest monthly over the loan’s term.

 • Home equity line of credit (HELOC): A HELOC, just like a home equity loan, is secured by your home.
 However, it works like a credit card, allowing you to draw on your loan as much as you want through a withdrawal period.
 After that period, a HELOC enters the repayment phase.